 Some medications are carefully monitored by Medicare Part D plans to ensure your safety and

-require that you receive prior approval from
+the plan may require that you receive prior approval or prior authorization from

-your plan before the prescription cost will be covered by that plan.
+the plan before the prescription cost will be covered by that plan.

 The Centers for Medicare and Medicaid (CMS) defines "Prior Authorization" as:

 approval from an insurance plan [Medicare Part D plan or Medicare Advantage plan] before you get care or fill a

 prescription.
 In many instances, your doctor or health care provider

 must first contact the plan and show there is a medically-necessary